vessokolev/molaris_pdb_convert_tools/README.md

 _4. Converting the PDB into the standard PDB format._

-To convert a PDB file from the old to the standard format of ATOM and HETATM records, invoke the script ``convert_molaris_old_pdb_to_new_pdb.py`` by giving as parameters the name of the PDB file that need to be converted and the output PDB file name.
+To convert a PDB file from the old to the standard format of ATOM and HETATM records, invoke the script ``convert_molaris_old_pdb_to_new_pdb.py`` by giving as parameters the name of the PDB file that needs to be converted and the output PDB file name.
 For example:

 ```
 convert_molaris_old_pdb_to_new_pdb.py input.pdb output.pdb